 Upon the completion of this offering, our certificate of incorporation will divide our board into three classes with staggered terms.
 Aylwin, Peter and Marla will serve as Class I directors with an initial term expiring at the first annual meeting of stockholders following the completion of this offering.
 At such meeting, the Class I directors shall be elected for a term expiring at our fourth annual meeting of stockholders.
 Dan and Vann will serve as Class II directors with an initial term expiring at the second annual meeting of stockholders.
-At such meeting, the Class II directors shall be elected for a term expiring at the completion of this offering.
+At such meeting, the Class II directors shall be elected for a term expiring at our fifth annual meeting of stockholders.
+Vann has chosen to stay on the board for up to 18 months following the completion of this offering.
 Bryant and Jerry will serve as Class III directors with an initial term expiring at the third annual meeting of stockholders.
-At such meeting, the Class III directors shall be elected for a term expiring at our fifth annual meeting of stockholders.
-At such meeting, the Class III directors shall be elected for a term expiring at the third annual meeting of stockholders.
 At such meeting, the Class III directors shall be elected for a term expiring at our fifth annual meeting of stockholders.
 Bryant has chosen to stay on the board for up to two years following the completion of this offering.
 At our fifth annual stockholder meeting, our classified board structure will be phased out and, beginning at such meeting, all directors shall be elected for a term expiring at the next annual stockholder meeting.